-Activities: The Executive Director will advocate with business owners to have them change their policies to provide Disability Awareness and Sensitivity training to their employees.
+• SICIL staff will advocate with businesses to have them change their policies to provide Disability Awareness and Sensitivity training to their employees.

 Goal: At least one major employer in Staten Island will incorporate Disabilities Awareness and Sensitivity training, conducted by SICIL staff, as an in-service to their employees.